Polymer additives score win at 2021 Olympics

-Have you ever wondered whether the grass used in hockey stadiums is natural or artificial and what difference it truly makes?
-It’s an appropriate time to ask the question, as August marks the 2019 Euro Hockey Championships in Belgium, an event where artificial turf is front and center.
+Have you ever wondered what type of artificial grass system is used in hockey stadiums and what difference it truly makes?
+It’s an appropriate time to ask the question, as August marks the 2021 Olympic Hockey Tournament in Tokyo, an event where artificial turf is front and center.

-Hockey (often known as field hockey) was actually one of the early adopters of using artificial grass for sports fields, now almost 20 years ago.
-Whether to use natural or artificial grass is a decisive choice because it can affect players’ playing style as well as the pace of the game.
-With so many variables to consider, what motivated hockey clubs to adopt artificial turf playing fields?
+Hockey (often known as field hockey) was one of the early adopters of using artificial grass for sports fields nearly 20 years ago.
+What type of artificial grass system to use is a decisive choice because it can affect the playing styles of athletes and the pace of the game.

-Where Solvay and Polytex play for sport and leisure applications
+Where Solvay and Polytan play for sport and leisure applications

-Polytex, one of Solvay’s customers, is a recognized technology market leader of artificial turf for sport and leisure applications, providing the market with artificial turf and its components such as masterbatch (a mixture of pigments and additives used to color and to stabilize polymers), fibers and coating material.
-Solvay provides Polytex with UV stabilizers used in the turf production, specifically the CYASORB® product family light stabilizers added to the artificial fibers to extend their outdoor durability.
-Through ongoing collaboration, Solvay and Polytex are attempting not only to extend durability but also to improve the sustainability profile of sporting materials, one application at a time.
+Polytan, one of Solvay’s customers and part of SportGroup, is a recognized technology market leader of artificial turf for sport and leisure applications.
+Polytan provides the market with artificial turf and its components, such as masterbatch (a mixture of pigments and additives used to color and stabilize polymers), fibers and coating material.
+Solvay provides Polytan with UV stabilizers used in turf production, specifically CYASORB® light stabilizers, which are added to the artificial fibers to extend their outdoor durability despite challenging environmental conditions.
+Through ongoing collaboration, Solvay and Polytan aim to extend durability and improve the sustainability profile of sporting materials, one application at a time.

-“We work closely with Polytex to provide them with the best UV stabilizer for this application.
-CYASORB® light stabilizers are exclusively produced by Solvay,” says Sophie Poelmans, Global Marketing Manager for Polymer Additives at Solvay’s Technology Solutions global business unit.
+“We work closely with Polytan to provide them with the best UV stabilizer for this application.
+CYASORB® light stabilizers are exclusively produced by Solvay,” says Sophie Poelmans, Global Marketing Manager for Polymer Additives in Solvay’s Technology Solutions global business unit.

-Artificial turf need a high performing UV stabilizer to be built to last
+Artificial turf needs a high-performing UV stabilizer so it’s built to last

-“Special UV stabilizers go in any product made out of polypropylene, polyethylene, or plastic that is used outdoors or exposed to sunlight, or used in specific applications where strength is required.
+“Special UV stabilizers go in any product made out of polypropylene, polyethylene, or plastic that is used outdoors or exposed to sunlight or used in specific applications where strength is required.
 CYASORB® light stabilizers show the best performance in comparison to our competitors’ products.
-The UV stabilizer is a component of the Polytex masterbatch used to produce their artificial turf fiber.
-It provides high longevity and lasting playing performance, and it augments the turf’s stability and durability,” further explains Stephan Sick.
+The UV stabilizer is an important component of the Polytan turf system.
+It provides high longevity and lasting playing performance, and it augments the Poligras Tokyo GT hockey turf’s stability and durability,” further explains Stephan Sick.

-Additionally, artificial turf allows for a more even playing field, permitting the ball to travel faster and uninterrupted, which changes the pace of the game.
-It also possesses the durability needed to withstand normal game time wear and tear, without the formation of holes typically caused by scoops from hockey sticks.
+Essentially, artificial turf allows for a more even playing field, permitting the ball to travel faster and uninterrupted, which changes the pace of the game.
+It also possesses the durability needed to withstand normal game-time wear and tear, without the formation of holes typically caused by scoops from hockey sticks.

 For additional information about Solvay’s CYASORB® light stabilizers, contact Sophie Poelmans.